 The program started off as a project for one of the marketing classes.
 60 students in a mixed classroom of graduates and undergraduates were tasked with evaluating PRT’s marketing options.
 The final product was an executive summary detailing the possibilities PRT had for marketing their service with little to no budget.
 But there was still no one with marketing training who could implement these strategies.

-Their most recent intern Ryan Byers, an MBA student studying marketing and finance, happened to have a background in videography (website and LinkedIn).
+Their most recent intern Ryan Byers, an MBA student studying marketing and finance, happened to have a background in videography (LinkedIn).
 He wrote a social media plan for PRT, set up multiple social channels for the agency, and created a content library for the agency to pull from easily, which included several short promotional videos for YouTube, Instagram, Facebook, and Twitter.
 He also created several public transit “How to Ride” videos targeting potential users.
 These videos make public transit look easy and help break through the intimidation barrier to usage.

 The very next year, Dave arranged for an internship through ISU’s Career Path Internship (CPI) Program.
 Their first intern evaluated possible options for selling advertising space.
 He not only made recommendations about what ad space PRT could sell, he also created a graphic portfolio illustrating bus wrapping options, titled “Ads That Move,” which resulted in over $30k in local match funding for PRT in the first year alone.